-This work explores a number of new physical security issues in quantum computers.
-As these computers are currently, mostly cloud-based, without the user's control over the physical environment, even if the cloud provider is trusted or has no business incentive to spy on users, malicious insiders or other attackers could be motivated to use side-channels to extract information about algorithms executed on these computers.

-Figure~\ref{fig_side_channel_threats} shows the operation of today's cloud-based quantum computers.
-Remote users submit jobs to the cloud provider, where the job management or similar server dispatches the jobs to particular quantum computers, also called backends on IBM Quantum.
-Typically the digital instructions are sent to controller logic, such as microwave electronics, which generate the actual control signals sent to the quantum computer.

 In this work, we focus on and demonstrate potential new, side-channels used to extract information about user circuits, i.e., quantum programs.
 Rather than target the superconducting qubits themselves (which are isolated in a cryogenic refrigerator), we focus on the controller electronics shown in the middle of Figure~\ref{fig_side_channel_threats}.
 We note that in the threat model, discussed in more detail in Section~\ref{threat_model}, we assume that the classical computer components, e.g., the job management server, are protected from side-channels.
 There is a large body of research on the protection of classical computers from power side-channels, e.g., ~\cite{prouff2013masking, synthesis2021icse, synthesis2021date, synthesis2020tornado, synthesis2019tcad, synthesis2019fse, synthesis2018taco, synthesis2017post, synthesis2015tc, synthesis2014cav, synthesis2012ches}.
 Meanwhile, controller electronics of quantum computers have not been analyzed for potential side-channels before this work.